TL;DR – How to Sleep in a Recliner

 You may not know right away that you have sleep apnea because although you’ll come at least partially awake gasping for breath at various points in the night, you may not fully regain consciousness.

-You’ll simply wake up the next morning feeling like you didn’t get much sleep but be unable to recall why.
-In that case, a sleep study is the best way to figure out what’s going on, but there are a variety of symptoms that point to sleep apnea.
+You may wake up the next morning feeling like you didn’t get much sleep but are unable to recall why.
+In that case, a sleep study is the best way to determine what’s going on, but a variety of symptoms point to sleep apnea.

 Symptoms of Sleep Apnea